umesha-g/C-stock-predict-IMT/README.md

 ## C PROGRAMMING APPROACH FOR PREDICTION OF STOCK PRICES BASED ON BROWNIAN MOTION THEORY AND MONTE CARLO SIMULATION

-###### Project was carried out for the Department of Mathematics of University Of Ruhuna in partial fulfillment of the requirement for the Level III Industrial Mathematics course unit (*IMT3b2β*)
+###### Project was carried out for the Department of Mathematics of University Of Ruhuna in partial fulfillment of the requirement for the Level I Industrial Mathematics course unit (*IMT1b2β*)

 #### Supervisor : Dr. Harshanie Lakshika Jayathilake